If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 And so, the organic search results will include more informational content than commercial ones.

 Similarly, different types of search intents are based on different keyword phrases.
-To rank better on SERP features, you’ll have to create content that answers the user queries exactly how it’s intended.
+To rank better on SERP features, you’ll have to create content that answers the user queries exactly as intended.

 Why is Keyword Intent Important for SEO?